gconfs-conferences/csharp-2018/slides.md

 ## What is imperative?

-> - You do what I want
+> - The computer is my slave
 > - Do my exam
 > - If I'm tired make me sleep
 > - While I sleep clean my dishes